-There is a gap in assessing transboundary species in the world based on their spatial distribution.
-It was estimated in 1997 that there could be up to 1,500 transboundary fish species in the world, however, such estimation lacked a proper assessment due to limited information at the time [@Caddy:1997ue].
-More recently, it was estimated there were 344 shared species, representing a capture of 34.2 × 106 t and a global landed value of USD 30.7 × 109 [@Teh:2015gd].
-While this represents a good baseline to start, the analysis was based on a literature review of shared species and did not include a mechanistic way of determine the transboundary nature of the species [@Teh:2015gd].
-And so, despite recent research highlighting the interconnection of marine species [@Nandini], transboundary species are yet to be identified at a global scale.
-This is of uppermost need as the fisheries management approach differs substantially between EEZ-discreet and shared species [@Mills].
-Moreover, international conflicts over shared resources are expected as climate change shifts the distribution of marine species and new shared fisheries emerge [@Pinsky:2018cb].
+There is a gap in assessing the nature and number of transboundary species in the world based on their spatial distribution.
+Caddy [@Caddy:1997ue] in 1997 estimated that there could be up to 1,500 transboundary fish species in the world.
+However, such estimation lacked a proper assessment due to limited information at the time [@Caddy:1997ue].
+More recently, Teh et al. [@Teh:2015gd] estimated that 344 species can be considered shared, accounting for a total catch of 34.2 million t and a global landed value of USD 30.7 trillion.
+While this represents a good starting point, the analysis was based on a literature review of shared species and did not include a mechanistic way of determining the transboundary nature of the species [@Teh:2015gd].
+Thus, despite recent research highlighting the interconnection of marine species [@Nandini], the total number of transboundary species is yet to be identified at a global scale.
+Yet, such an understanding is critical to effectively managing fisheries, as needs differ substantially between discreet and shared species [@Mills] and climate change will yield new challenges associated with new shared fisheries [@Pinsky:2018cb].

-In here, we overlap the known distribution of 968 marine fish species with 248 Economic Exclusive Zones of 175 countries to map the number of transboundary species and and their contribution to global catch and landed value.
-We adopted the UN definition of transboundary stocks (shared by neighboring EEZs) but carried the analysis at the species level, rather than stocks (populations within a species), due to lack of stock-specific spatial and ecological information on all of the fished species [@TEH].
+In this study, we overlay the known distribution of 968 commercially valuable marine fish species and the Exclusive Economic Zones of 175 countries to determine the total number of transboundary species and their contribution to global catch and landed value.
+We adopt the UN definition of transboundary stocks (shared by neighboring EEZs), but carry out the analysis at the species level, rather than stocks (populations within a species), due to lack of stock-specific spatial and ecological information on all of the fished species [@TEH].

-We combined multiple species distribution data-sources and developed a series of criteria to determine if a species was transboundary.
-Current species distributions were obtained from an observational database of world marine species [@REFNEreus] and two structurally different species distribution models [@REFGabs; @Zeler].
-The first criteria to determine if a species is transboundary was related to the agreement of the data-sources regarding the presence of a species in a single grid-cell.
-The second criteria was established to confirm the presence of a species by using a specially detailed catch data [@Zeler].
-Finally, the third criteria accounted for the spatial distribution of the species between the neighboring EEZs.
-In addition to present the number of transboundary stocks, we estimated their contribution in terms of fishing revenue and landings and categorize them depending on their catch trend [@Pauly 2012].
-Our study provides a first empirical approximation to understand the true transboundary nature of the world fisheries, a world that is deeply connected by larval dynamics [@nandini], fishing fleets [@Kurosawa_Juanito], and shared management [@RFMOS].
+We combined multiple species distribution data-sources and developed a series of three criteria to determine if a species is transboundary.
+Current species distributions were obtained from the largest observational database of the world’s marine species [@REFNEreus] and two structurally distinct species distribution models [@REFGabs; @Zeler].
+The first criteria to determine the transboundary nature of a species considered whether the three data-sources agreed that a species was present in a single grid-cell.
+Second, we used spatially explicit catch data[@Zeller] to confirm the occurrence of a species in a given grid cell.
+The third criteria considered the spatial distribution of species between neighboring EEZs.
+In addition to determining the number of transboundary stocks, we also estimated the contribution of each to fishing revenues and landings as well as categorized them according to catch trends [@Pauly 2012].
+Our study provides a first empirical approximation of the number of shared commercial species globally, significantly contributing to our understanding of the true transboundary nature of world fisheries and hopefully helping inform the effective management of these resources [@RFMOS].